 When Jane turned around, he looked her straight in the eyes and asked her to become his wife.

-But Kevin was not done, yet: he patiently waited on his right knee (for what must have felt like an eternity) for Jane to come to him, then handed her a small bouquet of red roses and a beautiful love note ... which they read together.
+But Kevin was not done, yet: he patiently waited on his right knee (for what must have felt like an eternity) for Jane to come to him, then handed her a small bouquet of red roses and a heart-warming love note ... which they read together.
 Kevin softly embraced Jane as they turned towards the Eiffel Tower.

 And since they had a pair of fabulous classical musicians on hand, Kevin asked Jane for their first dance as fiancée and fiancé.

-Acing your Paris surprise Proposal: the basics
+Ace your Paris surprise Proposal: a review of the basics

 Then again, you only get one shot at making your Paris surprise proposal deeply romantic, unique, and unforgettable.
 And that's why we compiled a comprehensive list of Paris-specific proposal dos & don'ts (we assume you already checked out our Paris Proposal Insider's Guide).

 Do agree with your Paris photographer on the exact proposal location, starting time, and a signal that you're about to propose.

 Do dress to impress—Paris is an elegant city ... so style trumps comfort.
 Importantly, without giving away the surprise element, come up with a persuasive argument as to why she needs to dress sharp, too.

 Do consider hiring an associate to help manage crowds and protect your belongings from theft when you propose at popular locations, such as Trocadéro, Bir-Hakeim, Notre Dame, or the Louvre Museum.

 Do send your photographer a WhatsApp message (including a selfie so she recognizes you from a distance) moments before you leave your hotel, and again a final heads-up text shortly before you arrive at the designated proposal spot.